Double, double, toil and trouble

 In terms of exploration and storyline progression, the tried-and-true spiel of solving puzzles, and finding notes and recordings applies.
 However, the puzzles are more diverse than in the first game, and, instead of a cassette player, Mio finds a portable spirit stone radio.
 The idea is that some ghosts’ thoughts are trapped within gems that she’ll find lying around, which, when used with the radio, play these thoughts out like recordings.
 ‘Kay.
 Gotta wonder at the practicality of lugging a goddamn radio around when trying to outrun ghosts, though.
 As if a big bulky camera wasn’t enough.

 Mayu-related annoyances aside, atmosphere is just as successful as in the previous game, if not more, because of the scope of the locale.
-The music–or rather, the background ambience–is still as unnerving, with its eerie chimes, distorted noises and furtive whispers.
+The music – or rather, the background ambience – is still as unnerving, with its eerie chimes, distorted noises and furtive whispers.
 Random ghost encounters can occur anywhere, especially if Mio idles for too long, even in rooms containing save points (red lanterns which will turn off if a ghost is present).
 The decrepit village is shrouded in thick darkness, there’s an ominous-looking altar located right at the entrance, the largest house is situated beyond a bridge over a murky river, a path winds off into the forest towards a dilapidated shrine, and there is also a very gloomy cemetery, where ghosts enjoy popping up as soon as Mio raises her camera.
 There were four influential families in the village, and thus, there are four main houses to visit: Osaka, Kiryu, Tachibana and Kurosawa.
 I shall take this opportunity to warn you about the Kiryu house.
 The unsettling atmosphere is off the charts, and it contains two of the game’s scariest/most disturbing ghosts: the Kiryu twins (“why did you kill?”), and Fallen Woman, who is simply painful to look at.
-Another highlight of the ghost cast worth mentioning is Woman in Box, who is a direct reference to Sadako, of Ring fame.
+Another highlight of the ghost cast worth mentioning is Woman in Box, who is a direct reference to Sadako, of Ringu fame.

 One aspect of the game which has received a substantial upgrade is combat.
 There are noticeably more ghosts, which often appear in groups and still come in the hidden, vanishing and hostile variety: hidden ones are only detectable when the camera’s capture circle turns blue in a specific spot, while the vanishing ones, as their name implies, will only appear for a short time, some being particularly difficult to snap.
-Some of these cannot be captured on your first playthrough, since they appear before Mio has the camera or require a camera function that only becomes available upon clearing the game.
+Some of these also cannot be captured on your first playthrough, since they appear before Mio has the camera or require a camera function that only becomes available upon clearing the game.
 But since Mio will start each subsequent playthrough with the camera already in hand, this maximises replayability.

 The camera itself has more diverse functionalities than in the first game.
 Each photo Mio takes will still grant points, which can then be used to upgrade the camera’s basic functions, but it can also be further spruced up with attachments (including one which enables Mio to evade attacks) and extra lenses.
 These require both points and Spirit Orbs to upgrade, and serve to either cripple ghosts or deal more damage.
 The camera also has an infinite supply of the weakest available film, meaning that Mio will never be strapped for ‘ammo’.
 You still receive extra points for specific kinds of photos (close-up, well-framed, multiple ghosts), in particular the ‘fatal frame’ shot which gives the series its name.
 This can be taken at a moment when a ghost is particularly vulnerable (usually right before or right after an attack), but is only detectable via the aforementioned attachments.
 More importantly, if you hit a fatal frame, you can now combo it with a second fatal frame and possibly even a third one, if your timing is good and provided the ghost hasn’t been knocked too far back, thus racking up the damage and the points.